9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Try to make admin_menu_tab and all other tabs private.
 - Make the default component tabs collapsible?, to not show them, the options will appear to not be so many.

 - Add more order by options in query_settings "order posts by" collapsible.